 Keep your wound clean and dry.
 When you are allowed to bathe, carefully wash the wound with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change your bandages when they get wet or dirty.

-Follow up with your healthcare provider in 2 to 3 days:
+Follow up with your doctor in 2 to 3 days: